Mike Tyson vs. Pinklon Thomas: Undercard

+Tucker vs Douglas

+In the co-feature for the vacant IBF championship, Tucker recovered from a slow start to defeated Douglas by knockout in the tenth round.

+Tucker hurt Douglas with right hand a minute into the 10th round, knocked him into the ropes where Tucker launched a prolonged assault which prompted Mills Lane to wave it off.

+At the time of the stoppage Tucker led on one card 86–85, Douglas led on another by the same score while the third had it even at 86–86.

+Main Event

 Tyson was the aggressor for nearly the entire fight, constantly getting the better of Thomas with his power punches.
 Tyson was nearly able to get the victory in the first round.
 With about 40 seconds left in the round, Tyson staggered Thomas with a left hook–right hook combination.
 With Thomas' back now against the ropes, Tyson delivered an 8-punch combination in an attempt to get the knockout victory, but Thomas was able withstand Tyson's assault and survived the round without being knocked down.
 Thomas was able to rebound and last another four full rounds with Tyson, using his left jab to keep Tyson off-stride while clinching Tyson whenever Tyson came close.
 The fight would come to an end with a minute remaining in round 6.
 30 seconds into the second minute, Tyson was able to catch Thomas with a left hook that clearly hurt the challenger.
 Tyson would follow this with a relentless 15-punch combination that dropped Thomas to the canvas for the first time in his professional career.
 Before referee Carlos Padilla, Jr. could reach the count of 10, Thomas' trainer Angelo Dundee entered the ring causing Padilla to stop the fight and officially declare the result a technical knockout victory for Tyson.